ess-dive-workspace/essdive-hydrologic-monitoring/README.md

 #### Installation Methods template (required fields only):
 ![](.gitbook/assets/Graphic_Quick-Look_Required-Fields_InstallationMethods.PNG)

-## Updates in v1.0.1
-In March 2025, a patch version of the Hydrologic Monitoring reporting format was made to improve the overall experience with the associated reporting format documentation.
-Additionally, the standard reporting format keyword and standard term were added to the HydroRF_Instructions.md file.

 ## How to contribute
 This ESS-DIVE Hydrologic Monitoring Reporting Format is evolving and growing to meet the needs of researchers.
 Feedback and new contributions are welcome.
 If you would like to suggest a change to the Reporting Format please submit a GitHub issue using one of the templates we provide.